aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/charts/chart-rendering/_index.md

 ## **Rendering Charts**

-Aspose.Cells APIs support to convert the Excel Charts to images and PDF formats without requiring any additional tools or applications.
-In order to provide the rendering support, the Chart class has exposed ToImage & ToPdf methods with a verity of overloads to best suit the application requirements.
+Aspose.Cells APIs support converting the Excel charts to images and PDF formats without requiring any additional tools or applications.
+To provide the rendering support, the Chart class has exposed ToImage & ToPdf methods with a variety of overloads to best suit the application requirements.

 ### **Rendering Charts to Images**

-The Chart.toImage method has a verity of overloads to support simple as well as advanced rendering.
-If the application requirement is to render the chart in its default dimensions, we suggest you to use the Chart.toImage method as follow.
+The Chart.ToImage method has a variety of overloads to support simple as well as advanced rendering.
+If the application requirement is to render the chart in its default dimensions, we suggest you use the Chart.ToImage method as follows.

 {{< highlight cpp >}}